If your kids love pretend play and putting on puppet shows create a DIY puppet theater at home with these tips.

 Disclosure: I received the Floor Standing Bottle Rack from Create-ologie.

-We have a lot of puppets in our house, both handmade and store bought.
-The kids also love to role play.
-So for a while now I've been wanting to set up an area for them where they can put on puppet shows, play school, and do other role playing activities.
+We have a lot of puppets in our house, both handmade and store-bought.
+So I needed to set up a dedicated space for them to put on puppet shows and pretend play activities.

-So after moving furniture around in the play room I made a little space for the cabinet and turned it around.
-I taped around the edge with painters tape, applied a sealer and then sprayed on 4 coats of Krylon Catalina Mist that I had left over from the spoon holder project.
-I then took to it with sandpaper for that worn, weathered look I love so much, and then applied a varnish over the top.
-I only painted the back because once the kids have outgrown their love of puppets and role playing I can then use the cabinet elsewhere in the house and the back of it can go up against a wall.
+I taped around the edge of the cabinet, applied a sealer, and then sprayed 4 coats of Krylon Catalina Mist.
+Thankfully I had plenty of it leftover from my spoon holder project.
+It was then sanded for a weathered look before varnish was applied over the top.
+Only the back was painted because once the kids have outgrown their love of puppets and role-playing I can use the cabinet elsewhere in the house and turn it against a wall.

-In my office I found a black picture frame that was laying around unused, and a piece of ply wood left over from a previous project.
-I painted the wood with 4 coats of chalkboard paint and then attached both the wood and frame to the cabinet with E6000 glue.
+I found a black picture frame and a piece of plywood leftover from previous projects.
+The wood was painted with 4 coats of chalkboard paint and then I attached both to the cabinet with E6000 glue.

-I had chipboard letters in my scrapbooking supplies, so painted those with silver acrylic paint and then with glitter paint, and attached them to the cabinet above the frame.
+Chipboard letters from my scrapbooking supplies were painted with silver acrylic paint and then glitter paint.
+They were attached to the cabinet above the frame.

-I wanted to put 'show time' on the chalkboard, but didn't have any white or colored letter stickers on hand that I really loved so I brushed a little white paint onto assorted alphabet stamps to create the words and they turned out great.
+I wanted to put ‘showtime’ on the chalkboard but didn’t have white letter stickers on hand.
+Using white paint and assorted alphabet stamps I stamped the words instead.

 To store puppets I used a Floor Standing Bottle Rack from Create-ologie.
 I put their handmade popsicle stick puppets into silver buckets and hung them too.